Do you need to transform you company? V4

 Your next steps

-• Ensure you know whether or not your company is in crisis or heading towards crisis.
+• Determine whether or not your company is in crisis or heading towards crisis.

 Footnotes